snowdriftcoop/snowdrift/TEXTEDITORS.md

 * Run `stack install ghc-mod hlint stylish-haskell --resolver nightly`
-    * "--resolver nightly" is only needed until we update our lts resolver to one that includes ghc-mod (the latest 3.6 did not, as of this writing).
+    * "--resolver nightly" is only needed until we update our lts resolver to one that includes ghc-mod (the latest 3.7 did not, as of this writing).
 * Install the required Atom packages:
   `apm install language-haskell haskell-ghc-mod ide-haskell autocomplete-haskell`
-* If you always start Atom from the command line and have ~/.local/bin in your path, you're done.
-* To enable starting Atom not from command line, run `which ghc-mod`, copy the path that returns, and then, within Atom, in the settings for the haskell-ghc-mod package, paste that path in the field for the "Ghc Mod Path" and the same path but with an `i` added on the end for the "Ghc Modi Path".
+* Make sure `$HOME/.local/bin` is on the PATH accessible to Atom.
+    * If your path isn't set already, run
+      `echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.profile` (although other methods exist, this offers the most flexibility and works for starting atom from the command line or from a GUI launcher).
+To make the path active, log out of your system and log back in (to avoid logging out, `source ~/.profile` will get the path in your terminal, but you'll have to start atom from the command line for now).
 * *Note*: this installation is the easiest for now and will work for any other projects that use the same GHC version but will *not* work if you switch between projects that use different GHC versions.